 How to photograph a shirt on a ghost mannequin

-When photographing a shirt online, you can make use of a special ghost mannequin to make it look as if an invisible man were wearing it.
-In this fashion product photography tutorial, we will teach you how to style a shirt on a ghost/invisible mannequin to give an easy impression of how the shirt will appear when worn - not to mention saving time in styling it.
+When photographing a shirt, you can make use of a special ghost mannequin to make it look as if an invisible man is wearing it.
+In this fashion product photography tutorial, we will teach you how to style a shirt on a ghost/invisible mannequin to give the hollow man effect.

 Photographing shirts - especially when dealing with large quantities and different styles - poses a lot of challenges.
 This is why it’s important to get professionally styled shots of your shirts online quickly and minimize post-production time.
 This means highlighting features like fabrics, buttons, inner labels and always representing the cut accurately - all with speed and precision.

 A ghost mannequin takes this a step further as it allows the shirt to appear as if worn - giving a hollow man effect.
 This enables a customer to more effectively visualize how the shirt will look on themselves.
 Using an invisible mannequin also has the added benefit of drastically saving time on post-production.

 The equipment you need to photograph your shirts on a ghost mannequin

 - Camera - Any camera will suffice but a Canon EOS 5D Mk III is recommended as the industry-standard for professional product photography

 - Studio lighting - A source of continuous cool LED lamps are recommended for lighting to ensure exposure, shadows and contrast are kept consistent